JackalLabs/canine-chain/x/filetree/README.md

 ## Transaction Messages

 Below is a full description of valid transaction messages that can be broadcasted to affect state change.
-These descriptions aim to be "implementation agnostic", i.e., they make sense to both the CLI/Golang and TS implementation.
+These descriptions aim to be "implementation agnostic", i.e., they make sense to both the CLI/Golang and TS implementations.

 ### Postkey

+Post a ecies.PublicKey on chain for the encryption scheme

 |Name|Type|Description|
 |--|--|--|